xafardero/homepage/README.md

 # 🏡 Home

-Welcome to my **Home Kubernetes Cluster Configuration**!
+Welcome to my **Home Page**!

-This is a collection of applications I have deployed in my personal Kubernetes cluster.
-Each link provides details on configuration and usage.
+This is a collection of my projects, with the direct links because I am too lazy on the phone to check the favorites tab.

 ## 📌 Installed Applications